Svdvoort/PREDICTFastr/README.md

 ### Installation

 PREDICT has currently only been tested on Unix with Python 2.7.
-The package can be installed through the setup file:
+The package can be installed through pip :

+    pip install PREDICT

+Alternatively, you can use the provided setup.py file:

     python setup.py install